ayoub-esc/nlp-pipeline/README.md

-# Practicum Project NLP Pipeline for Unstructured Cinical Data
+# Practicum Project NLP Pipeline for Unstructured Clinical Data

 The model directory cotains a file with the model weights that can be used to load the mode and the encoder file from sklearn.preprocessing.LabelEncoder() to map model out outs to ICD-10 codes.